Photograph courtesy of Beverley Bowry

 Kenneth’s mother, Elizabeth Mason, died July 1913, Ipswich.

 Kenneth is also remembered on his parent’s headstone at Ipswich Cemetery.

 A note from the family:

 Kenneth had returned to Ipswich on leave in 1917, staying with one of his brothers, and on his way back to the Front he went to say goodbye to his father.
 Frederick had remarried and his new wife invited Kenneth in to wait, as his father had popped out.
-Kenneth waited for his father, but he sadly did not returned in time before Kenneth had to leave.
+Kenneth waited for his father, but he sadly did not return in time before Kenneth had to leave.
 They never got to say a last goodbye.

 Kenneth, like his brothers, was a pacifist and refused to kill anyone and that is why he joined the Medical Corps.